Calculation method and transaction dataset for SWESTR

 Each overnight deposit consists of an interest rate and a volume.
 If SWESTR is to be fair, a way of taking account of the volume of the transaction is needed.
 This means that interest rates for transactions with a large volume have a greater effect on SWESTR than transactions with a smaller volume.

 SWESTR is thus calculated as a volume-weighted mean rate.
-See appendix with mathematical formulas for a mathematical formulation of the normal calculation method.
+See the information document about SWESTR for a mathematical formulation of the normal calculation method.
 The method follows international practice for the calculation of transaction-based reference rates.

 Alternative calculation method